Swimming pool insurance requirements

-Insurers require pool fences to help lower the risk of accidental drownings and injury.
+You likely won’t be able to get home insurance if your pool has no fence.
+Insurers typically require pool fences to help lower the risk of accidental drownings and injury.
 Fences can keep guests from entering the pool area without your permission, and if you don’t have a fence around your pool, you open yourself up to more risks.

 For example, a neighbor’s child could wander into your backyard and fall into your swimming pool and drown, and you could be found legally responsible.
 Home insurance would likely deny your liability claim in this scenario since you didn’t install a fence, and therefore broke a condition of your home insurance policy.

-Your town or city may legally require you to have a fence around the perimeter of your entire property or a just around your pool only, while some may require you to have both.
+Your town or city may legally require you to have a fence around the perimeter of your entire property or just around your pool, while some may require you to have both.
 Before you install your fence, check with your local municipality to make sure that it’s up to code.

 Can a pool fence lower my home insurance rates?

 Probably not.
 Because insurers require pool fences as a condition of coverage, it won’t result in a discount.
 As we mentioned, a fence around your pool is likely legally required by the town or city that you live in, so insurers won’t give you a discount for doing what’s legally required.